-WICO leases several warehouses and land to commercial businesses under the terms of various month-to-month and annual lease agreements.
+WICO leases several warehouses and land to commercial businesses under the terms of several lease agreements.
 The lease agreements include contracts with non-cancelable terms for fixed rental charges.
 The agreements expire at various dates through 2025.
-During the year ended September 30, 2020, WICO generated revenues of \$891,469 through leasing arrangements.
+During the year ended September 30, 2021, WICO generated revenues of \$796,819 through leasing arrangements.

-As of September 30, 2020, the leased property included depreciable capital assets of approximately \$4.7 million, less accumulated depreciation of approximately \$2.7 million, for a net book value of \$1.9 million.
+As of September 30, 2021, the leased property included depreciable capital assets of approximately \$4.7 million, less accumulated depreciation of approximately \$2.9 million, for a net book value of \$1.8 million.